anishhdiwan/near/README.md

 3. You might have to first obtain a skeleton to retarget the data.
 Use `generate_tpose_from_motion.py` to generate a skeleton .npy file based on which motions are retargeted.

-The final motions are then placed in the `isaacgymenvs/custom_envs/data/humanoid` directory and a .yaml file is created to pass them all together to the learning algorithm.

 <br><br>